I recall Joe Harless on the stage at an NSPI (now ISPI Conference) so many years – decades actually – ago.

 That was his reply, his advice, to the client and to all of the assembled.
 At least that’s my cognitive recall so many years later – and we should all appreciate what that means.

-He went on to saying things to the affect that saying “no” would start off the relationship/effort poorly.
+He went on to saying things to the effect that saying “no” would start off the relationship/effort poorly.

 That saying yes started one on the right path in the relationship.